 Spanish Alano Temperament

 Unlike many other Spanish breeds, the Alano Español is much more sociable, especially with other dogs.
 This is likely because of their history of working as a hunting dog alongside others in a pack.
-It’s the pack-dog mentality.
+It’s all about the pack-dog mentality for the Alano.

-However, this hunting background also comes with a need to get them acclimated to smaller animals from a young age.
-If you have other smaller pets, this is going to be crucial.
+However, this hunting background also comes with a need to get them acclimated to smaller animals or pets from a young age.
+If you have a cat or guinea pig, this is going to be crucial.
 Though they are kind to their owners, the prey-drive is still engrained in them.

-Despite their large size, they are highly affectionate and not at all intimidating (unless you are shaped like something they might want to hunt).
+Despite their large size, they are highly affectionate and not at all intimidating (unless you’re a small prey).
 However, like quite a few other hunting dogs, they can be wary of strangers and stick with those they know.
+That said, they can be great guard dogs.

 2. Basque Shepherd Dog

 The Basque Shepherd is a Spanish landrace dog that originates from the Basque Country of Spain.
-For several generations, these dogs served the local shepherds as capable guardians and herders for both cattle and sheep.
+And for several generations, these robust dogs served local shepherds as capable guardians and herders for both cattle and sheep.

 Despite being around for thousands of years, the Basque Shepherd dog was originally grouped with their close cousins: the Catalan Sheepdog and Pyrenean Shepherd.
 It wasn’t until 1996 that the Royal Canine Society in Spain finally recognized this breed.

 Basque Shepherd dogs come in two varieties: smooth and rough-coat.
-Though the smooth-haired variety is said to be more “pure” with a more outgoing personality.
+Though the smooth-haired type is believed to be more “purebred” with a more outgoing personality.
 On the other hand, the rough-coat tends to be smaller with a coarse coat.

 Basque Shepherd Temperament

-The Basque Shepherd dog, though skilled in herding, can be an excellent modern family dog today.
-Always full of energy and upbeat liveliness, they love to play and demand a lot of love and attention from their owners.
+The Basque Shepherd dog, while extremely skilled in herding, can still be an excellent modern family dog today.
+Always full of energy and upbeat liveliness, they love to play and demand a lot of attention out of their owners.
+They’re not great for busy owners.

 Thanks to their guard dog instincts, the Basque Shepherd makes a wonderful watchdog, and a decent guardian too.
 They can be a little protective and tend to be somewhat territorial, so plenty of socializing is necessary for these dogs.

 Basque Shepherds can get along with everyone in the home.
 These dogs were, after all, bred to guard the pack.
 So whether you have cats, other dogs or children, they’ll keep an eye out for them.
-And in many cases, they’ll have their backs.
+And in most cases, they’ll have your backs.

 3. Spanish Pointer